lsst-dm/dmtn-183/index.rst

 Possible use case: alert filtering backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DMTN-165 :cite:`DMTN-165` proposes an alert filtering service which consists of a stream of alert packet IDs and a small bit of associated data.
+DMTN-165 :cite:`DMTN-165` proposes a "hybrid" alert filtering service which consists of a stream of alert packet IDs and a small bit of associated data.
 Consumers of that stream could decide to retrieve the full alert packet if that small bit of data passes their filters.

 Fast retrieval of alert packets by ID would be required for this to work.